 Local newspaper (or as it was called then) , the Morpeth Gazette (1889)

 F. Grice’s telling of the traditional story The Duergar in Folk Tales of the North Country (1944)

 Let’s dig a bit deeper…

 The dwarves of Simonside Hills get their name from the Old Norse word, duergar, meaning Dwarf, and is associated with dorch, dwerch, duerch, duergh, and duerwe on the Anglo-Scottish border.
 This connection can be made in the Volsunga Saga.
-Documented as far back as 1279, Simonside Hills was called Simundessete (wikipedia), and is thought to be taken from the name, Sigmund’s seat.
-This seams logical enough.
+Documented as far back as 1279, Simonside Hills was called Simundessete (Wikipedia), and is thought to be taken from the name, Sigmund’s seat.
+This seems logical enough.
 This comes together as Sigmund is from the Volsunga Saga (Norse) and is the father of Sigurd the Dragon Slayer in Beowolf.
 The actual story that J.R.R.
 Tolkien based Smaug on.
 Below you will see the Norse period carving of Sigurd the Dragon Slayer from Hylestad stave church from the 12th century.
 On display at the Museum of Cultural History in Oslo.

 What’s awesome about this?

 Well, aside from the fact that there is a pretty good history of a local legend about the dwarves living in the Simonside Hills, there is an amazing connection here to be made with the J.R.R.
 Tolkien literary works such as the Hobbit, and, Lord of the Rings.

 During my recent interview with Dr. Terry Gunnell, professor of Folkloristics at the University of Iceland, we discussed the influence of the Volsunga Saga and Beowolf in relation to these works.
 It is well known that they are something of a foundation for these tales.